xavierb117/truffula/notes.md

 - Makes use of Enum, which will be researched in order to solve

 ## ColorPrinter.java / ColorPrinterTest.java
+- Printer helps print colored text to a PrintStream.
+Tests help test for the color of the text
+- Printer should apply specified colors in terminal.
+Tests must be written manually
+- Colors will be managed by ConsoleColor

 ## TruffulaOptions.java / TruffulaOptionsTest.java